Nursing Homes Getting Rid of Alarms to Reduce Falls

 The Centers for Disease Control estimates that about 1,800 nursing home residents die from fall-related injuries every year.
 That does not include the serious injuries that often result from falls.

-If a member of your family has fallen and been seriously hurt at a nursing home, pick up the phone and call the nursing home abuse lawyers at The Bell Law Firm.
+If a member of your family has fallen and been seriously hurt at a nursing home, pick up the phone and call the nursing home abuse lawyers at Stewart Bell, PLLC.
 Get your free consultation to see how we can help you.